 You will need a student visa to enter the United States for study.
 Visa application instructions may be obtained from the U.S. Consulate nearest you, or online at www.travel.state.gov.
 At certain US consulates, you may be able to file the visa application, DS-160 online.
 If not, you may want to download the DS-156 and DS-158 in order to prepare the forms and pay the fee with ample time.

 In order to secure a visa you will need various documents to support your application.
 Some of the supporting documents come from Eastern University, and others you must provide yourself.
-Please review the information on the I-20 or DS-2019 we sent you: spelling of your name, date of birth, etc. The spelling of your name should be exactly the same as your passport, I-20.
+Please review the information on the I-20 we sent you: spelling of your name, date of birth, etc. The spelling of your name should be exactly the same as your passport, I-20.
 If anything is incorrect, notify promptly the Office of International Student and Scholar Services at Eastern University.
 It may be necessary to re-issue and re-send your document.

 Documents needed to apply: